Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 # Passwordless or Multifactor Authentication

 cidaas provides numerous options to ensure safe and diverse mechanisms for login.
-It is a good practise to enable multiple factors during login, to ensure there is no misuse of authentication mechanism.
+It is a good practice to enable multiple factors during login, to ensure that user identities and accesses are not compromised.
 To improve convenience, cidaas offers passwordless mechanisms as well.
-Depending on the end user's comfort, you can offer any of the multi-factor authentication available in cidaas.
+Depending on the end user's comfort, you can offer any of the multi-factor authentication methods available in cidaas.

 ## Table of Contents
 <!--ts-->